PRICE FOR A PUPPY

-A 'WAITLIST' has been started, and folks who want to be placed on the waitlist will be added, as of the date they request to be added.
+A 'WAITLIST' has also been started, and folks who want to be placed on the waitlist will be added, as of the date they request to be added.
 However, no one will be added to a 'litter' without first making a deposit of $200.
 SEE Pick of Pup Guidelines.

 The deposit to be placed on a specific litter is $200, and the deposit is non-refundable, but can be moved to a different litter.
 By folks giving a deposit, we know which individuals are committed to getting a puppy from us, and which ones that are still shopping.
 (And most often, I place folks on more than one litter.)

 Deposits can be made by VENMO, CHECK, or CASH.

 We will have a 'Puppy Play Day' for each litter, when they are 5 weeks old, and you will be able to see the pups 'in action'.
 Folks will be contacted to let them know when each specific Puppy Play Day will be.
 Each individual will be called to schedule their 'puppy play day'.

 We have researched and found that puppies go through a 'fright stage' around 8 weeks old.
 If we see that a puppy, or puppies, are a bit more shy than the others, we will consider keeping them a little longer, so they are thru the 'fright stage'.
 We should, however, be able to release the 'shyer' ones by 9 weeks.
 All pups will see our vet at around 7 to 7 1/2 weeks, for a puppy exam before they go home, and will receive their 'age appropriate shot', and be dewormed one last time, by this breeder.
 We do ask that the new owner(s) take their new pup to their veterinarian, of choice, to have them examined, in the event that our vet missed something, and to assure that they have an absolute healthy pup.
 It's protection for the pup, the new owner and us.